Today’s article is going to be a little bit techie, but don’t worry, I will make it easy for you to swallow it.

 Let me ask you a simple question.

-Your answer must be something like that you will set up some sort of password or face lock.
+Your answer must be something like that; you will set up some password or face lock.

 The same thing is the Biss key.

 Biss key is basically used to encrypt the satellite signals so only those people can get it who knows the Biss key.
-Hope you got the concept.
+I hope you got the concept.

 BISS stands for Basic Interoperable Scrambling System.
-It is developed by developed by the European Broadcasting Union.
+It is developed by the European Broadcasting Union.

-It is a 16-Digit alphanumeric code which is used to unlock TV channels.
+It is a 16-Digit alphanumeric code that is used to unlock TV channels.

 Biss Control Words are static.
-They are only changed by the Broadcasters when need to be.
+They are only changed by the Broadcasters when they need to be.

 There were times when most of the channels were encrypted by Biss Key.
-But now new and more advanced encryption have been introduced.
+But now new and more advanced encryption has been introduced.